Philippines' Duterte says tests show he doesn't have cancer

-MANILA (Reuters) - Philippine President Rodrigo Duterte said on Tuesday that a biopsy he had last week shows he does not have cancer, after calls from the public for information after the 73-year-old missed two official events last week.
+MANILA (Reuters) - Philippine President Rodrigo Duterte said on Tuesday that a biopsy shows he does not have cancer, after calls from the public for information after the 73-year-old missed two official events last week.

 When pressed by reporters at a televised briefing at the presidential palace, Duterte said: “It’s negative.
 They had a suspicion...
 We can have a drink together.
 I can give you a run for your money.”